kfogel/presidential-speeches/README.md

 This repository holds the raw text of over 900 U.S. presidential speeches, and some open source code for doing (so far rudimentary) analysis of them.

-The texts come from [The Miller Center](https://millercenter.org/the-presidency/presidential-speeches) at the University of Virginia.
+Almost all the texts come from [The Miller Center](https://millercenter.org/the-presidency/presidential-speeches) at the University of Virginia.
 The Miller Center provides not just the text of the speeches, but audio and video when available.